ISCHEMIC STROKE / COMPLICATIONS

 - collateral circulation failure?

-- EEG exam (or EEG monitoring)
+- EEG examination (or EEG monitoring)

 - ECG monitoring